hockeybuggy/hockeybuggy.com/content/projects/clonenames.md

 ## Demo!

-The game is currently <a href="https://clonenames.hockeybuggy.com/">deployed and accessible</a> if you would like to try it.
+The game is currently [deployed and accessible](https://clonenames.hockeybuggy.com/) if you would like to try it.